 Tip 4: Family fun on two floors: Stadtbad Schöneberg

 Here several pools are distributed over two floors.
 Below is splashing around, above is swimming.
 Besides the deep pool there is also a non-swimmer area on the second floor.
-The whirlpools and the saltwater pool are unfortunately closed due to corona, but the small heated outdoor area with a current channel is also open in winter.
+There are also a whirlpools and a saltwater pool and a small heated outdoor area with a current channel is also open in fall and winter.

 Tip 5: Stadtbad Mitte: James Simon